 A carbon monoxide (CO) alarm is a time-weighted alarm.
-The way a time-weighted alarm works is by measuring the buildup of carbon monoxide in a house.
-For a person to begin feeling the effects of carbon monoxide poisoning, they would need to be exposed to a carbon monoxide level of 50 parts per million (PPM) for eight hours.
+The way a time-weighted alarm works is by measuring the buildup of carbon monoxide for a sustained time period.
+For most humans to begin feeling the effects of carbon monoxide poisoning, they would need to be exposed to a carbon monoxide level of 50 parts per million (PPM) for eight sustained hours.

 Levels of carbon monoxide exposure range from low to dangerous: